dyazincahya/awesome-nativescript/README.md

 - [Auto Fit Text](https://github.com/NativeScript/plugins/blob/main/packages/auto-fit-text) - A plugin that extends the Nativescript Label with the functionality to adjust the font size according to the label's width.
 - [Datetime Picker](https://github.com/NativeScript/plugins/blob/main/packages/datetimepicker) - A plugin that provides the UI elements DatePickerField, TimePickerField and DateTimePickerFields for picking a date and a time.
-- [PullToRefresh](https://github.com/nativescript-community/ui-pulltorefresh) - A NativeScript plugin to provide the Pull to Refresh control on any view.
 - [Picker](https://github.com/NativeScript/plugins/blob/main/packages/picker) - A NativeScript plugin that provides a UI element for picking an object/value from a list opened in a modal popup.
 - [Accordion](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-accordion) - A NativeScript plugin for Accordion UI.
 - [Nested Scrollview](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-nested-scrollview) - A NativeScript plugin to make Nested Scroll View.
 - [Star Ratings](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-star-ratings) - A NativeScript plugin that provides a customizable star rating component for displaying and collecting user ratings in mobile apps.
 - [Toasty](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-toasty) - A NativeScript plugin to make Toast.
 - [Tooltip](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-tooltip) - A NativeScript plugin to make Tooltip.
-- [UI Image](https://github.com/nativescript-community/ui-image) - Advanced and efficient image display plugin which uses `Fresco` (Android) and `SDWebImage` (iOS) to implement caching, placeholders, image effects, and much more.
 - [Image Cache It](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-image-cache-it) - A NativeScript plugin that automatically caches images for faster loading and better performance.
 It uses `SDWebImage` on iOS and `Glide` on android.
+- [UI Image](https://github.com/nativescript-community/ui-image) - Advanced and efficient image display plugin which uses `Fresco` (Android) and `SDWebImage` (iOS) to implement caching, placeholders, image effects, and much more.
+- [UI Label](https://github.com/nativescript-community/ui-label) - Alternative to the built-in NativeScript Label but with better performance and additional features such as HTML rendering and more.
+- [UI Pager](https://github.com/nativescript-community/ui-pager) - Pager / Carousel component that allows the user to swipe left and right through pages of data.
+- [UI Chart](https://github.com/nativescript-community/ui-chart) - A powerful chart / graph plugin, supporting line, bar, pie, radar, bubble, and candlestick charts as well as scaling, panning and animations.
+- [UI Canvas](https://github.com/nativescript-community/ui-canvas) - Implement Canvas into your NativeScript apps.
+- [UI Persistent Bottomsheet](https://github.com/nativescript-community/ui-persistent-bottomsheet) - A NativeScript plugin that allows you to easily add a persistent bottomsheet to your projects.
+- [UI Collectionview](https://github.com/nativescript-community/ui-collectionview) - Allows you to easily add a collection view (grid list view) to your projects.
+Supports vertical and horizontal modes, templating, and more.
+- [UI Lottie](https://github.com/nativescript-community/ui-lottie) - A NativeScript plugin to expose AirBnB Lottie library.
+- [UI PullToRefresh](https://github.com/nativescript-community/ui-pulltorefresh) - A NativeScript plugin to provide the Pull to Refresh control on any view.
+- [UI Drawer](https://github.com/nativescript-community/ui-drawer) - A NativeScript plugin that allows you to easily add a side drawer (side menu) to your projects.
+- [UI Popover](https://github.com/nativescript-community/ui-popover) - A NativeScript plugin to make Popover.
+- [UI Webview](https://github.com/nativescript-community/ui-webview) - Extended WebView which adds many options such as custom scheme handlers, JavaScript execution, URL capturing, and more.
+- [UI Cameraview](https://github.com/nativescript-community/ui-cameraview) - A CameraView allowing custom live processing for NativeScript.
+- [UI Share File](https://github.com/nativescript-community/ui-share-file) - Send/share file to other apps.
+- [UI Document Picker](https://github.com/nativescript-community/ui-document-picker) - A NativeScript plugin that allows you to select files from the device.
+- [UI Checkbox](https://github.com/nativescript-community/ui-checkbox) - A NativeScript plugin for checkbox UI component.
+- [UI Barcodeview](https://github.com/nativescript-community/ui-barcodeview) - NativeScript QR / barcode view plugin.
+- [UI Blurview](https://github.com/nativescript-community/ui-blurview) - A image blurview plugin.

 ### UI Kit Plugins